History of the Central Intelligence Agency: President Clinton

 Harold James Nicholson burned several serving officers and three years of trainees before he was caught spying for Russia.
 In 1997 the House wrote another report, which said that CIA officers know little about the language or politics of the people they spy on.
 The conclusion was that the CIA lacked the "depth, breadth, and expertise to monitor political, military, and economic developments worldwide."
 There was a new voice in the CIA to counterpoint the endless chant that the CIA was five years away from success.
 Russ Travers said in the CIA in-house journal that in five years "intelligence failure is inevitable".
 In 1997, the CIA's new director George Tenet promised a new working agency by 2002.
 The CIA's surprise at India's detonation of an atom bomb was a failure at almost every level.
 After the 1998 embassy bombings by Al Qaeda, the CIA offered two targets to be hit in retaliation.
 One of them was a chemical plant where traces of chemical weapon precursors had been detected.
 In the aftermath, it was concluded that "the decision to target al Shifa continues a tradition of operating on inadequate intelligence about Sudan."
-It triggered the CIA to make "substantial and sweeping changes" to prevent "a catasrophic systemic intelligence failure."
+It triggered the CIA to make "substantial and sweeping changes" to prevent "a catastrophic systemic intelligence failure."
 Between 1991 and 1998, the CIA had lost 3,000 employees.

 Somalia

-Half a million people had starved in Somalia when President George H. W. Bush ordered U.S. troops to enter the country on a humanitarian mission.
+Half a million people had starved in Somalia when President George H. W. Bush ordered U.S. troops to enter the country on a humanitarian mission in Operation Restore Hope.
 As clans started fighting over the aid, the humanitarian mission quickly became a struggle against Mohamed Farah Aideed.
 The CIA station in Somalia had been shuttered for two years.
 The CIA was given an impossible mission in Somalia, as was the military.
 Casualties came quickly and were high in the eight man team the CIA sent.
-A post mortem carried out by now FISA member Admiral Crowe stated that the National Security Council had expected the CIA to both make decisions and give them the intelligence to base those decisions on.
+A postmortem carried out by now FISA member Admiral Crowe stated that the National Security Council had expected the CIA to both make decisions and give them the intelligence to base those decisions on.
 The NSC couldn't understand why intelligence didn't advise them correctly on what to do.
-Bill Clinton entered the ranks of Presidents unhappy with the results of the CIA; Clinton's inattention to the CIA did not help the matter.
+Bill Clinton entered the ranks of presidents unhappy with the results of the CIA; Clinton's inattention to the CIA did not help the matter.